dragonexpert/socialgroups/contributing.md

 - Every control statement has an opening and closing brace even if it is just one line of code that goes there.
 - Please use $mybb->get_input over $mybb->input because if the offset is not specified, it can lead to warnings and errors depending on the PHP version.
 For strings you don't need to specify a second parameter.
 For integers the second parameter should be MyBB::INPUT_INT.
 Other valid types are MyBB::INPUT_FLOAT, MyBB::INPUT_BOOL, and MyBB::INPUT_ARRAY.
 As you work on files, please try and fix these gradually.

+- Any database structure changes, please use db.php and edit the array $tables.
+For the column type, use what the type would be in MySQL.
+The code is parsed through a function so it will be compatible with PGSQL and SQLite.

 **Bugs**
 - It is expected that there will be bugs early on.
 Make sure to create an issue for them.
 Even better if you can do a Pull Request that resolves it.
 - If you don't have a solve for it, please list how to reproduce so I can verify whether I get that same issue on my site.